faithless426/faithless426.github.io/_projects/classicalmechanics#1.md

 $$\implies \int_{\vec{r_i}}^{\vec{r_f}}F(\vec{r})\cdot d\vec{r}=\frac{1}{2}mv_{f}^{2}-\frac{1}{2}mv_{i}^{2}$$

 I definitely abused some notation by leaving out the proper symbol for a line integral but this eludes to something pretty big.
 On the LHS we have a line integral, but on the right hand side we had an integral that only depended on the endpoints and gives us a scalar result.
-If you know a bit of vector calc (notes coming to your local site soon), this means we can rewrite the force $\vec{F}$ as a gradient of a vector field say $\nabla U$ that we call the potential energy (this also aludes to some very cool geometric features of our theory) and the idea of a path independent process which will remain prevelant in our study of classical mechanics.
+If you know a bit of vector calc (notes coming to your local site soon), this means we can rewrite the force $$\vec{F}$$ as a gradient of a vector field say $$\nabla U$$ that we call the potential energy (this also aludes to some very cool geometric features of our theory) and the idea of a path independent process which will remain prevelant in our study of classical mechanics.

 This is where physics and math kind of diverge.
-Because this integral only measures differences in $U$ we can arbitrarily choose the our poential energy function and do things like defining $U(\infty)=0$ for some forces.
-So defining the result of the integral as $U(r_i)-U(r_f)$ or simply making $F=-\nabla U$ is completely allowed.
+Because this integral only measures differences in $U$ we can arbitrarily choose the our poential energy function and do things like defining $$U(\infty)=0$$ for some forces.
+So defining the result of the integral as $$U(r_i)-U(r_f)$$ or simply making $$F=-\nabla U$$ is completely allowed.
 Gotta love physics making our lives easier.

 Our next magic trick will be using the fact we just derived.
-We rewrite the force as $\vec{F}=-\nabla U$ and integrate once again
+We rewrite the force as $$\vec{F}=-\nabla U$$ and integrate once again

 $$\int_{\vec{r_i}}^{\vec{r_f}}F(\vec{r})\cdot d\vec{r}=\int_{\vec{r_i}}^{\vec{r_f}}\nabla U(\vec{r})\cdot d\vec{r}=U(\vec{r_i})-U(\vec{r_f})$$